-The investigation comprised:
+Phase 1 of the investigation comprised:

-a) A detailed geotechnical inspection and mapping of the site and inspection of adjacent properties by a Geotechnical Engineer.

-- b) Drilling of five boreholes using hand tools along with five Dynamic Penetrometer (DCP) tests at specific locations to investigate sub-surface conditions. - c) Conducting of an in-situ infiltration test at the rear of the site, using a modified version of the Australian Standard AS1289.6.7.2 2000 Falling Head Permeability Method. - d) Collection of soil samples for logging to AS1726-2017 and submission for analysis of actual and potential acid sulfate soils.
+- a) A detailed geotechnical inspection and mapping of No.142 and inspection of adjacent properties by a Geotechnical Engineer. - b) Drilling of five boreholes using hand tools along with five Dynamic Penetrometer (DCP) tests at specific locations to investigate sub-surface conditions. - c) Conducting of an in-situ infiltration test at the rear of the site, using a modified version of the Australian Standard AS1289.6.7.2 2000 Falling Head Permeability Method. - d) Collection of soil samples for logging to AS1726-2017 and submission for analysis of actual and potential acid sulfate soils.